WilcoSp/tempo-/README.md

 1. Vite doesn't attempt to split Tempo to have functions only included where they're used (in the case of the 'with' build)
 2. Because of ^, if a function of Tempo gets included to the main compiled index.js it'll included other used functions from tempo
-3. But if Tempo gets used in multiple files/components that won't be in the main index.js file it'll be separated into it's own index.js file. (if only used 1 file, it'll be bundled into that file)
+3. But if Tempo gets used in multiple files/components that won't be in the main index.js file it'll be separated into it's own js file. (if only used 1 file, it'll be bundled into that file)

 # What I've observed from the main project that caused me testing this